Sebastian Fiedler

-Sebastian Fiedler (born 19 June 1973 in Herdecke) is a German politician of the SPD who has been serving as a Member of the German Bundestag for Mülheim – Essen I since 2021.
+Sebastian Fiedler (born 19 June 1973 in Herdecke) is a German politician from the Social Democratic Party of Germany (SPD).
+He has been serving as a Member of the German Bundestag for Mülheim – Essen I since 2021.

 Early life

 Fiedler was born in Herdecke and grew up in Wetter.

 Career

 Before entering politics, Fiedler formerly worked as a police officer.

 Since the 2025 elections, Fiedler has been his parliamentary group's spokesperson on internal affairs.